DMVis/DMVis/documentation/utils/DataUtils.md

 </script>
 ```

-Both examples can be used with the functions that are mentoined below to manipulate the data.
+Both examples can be used with the functions mentioned below to manipulate the data.

 ## Attributes